-This recipe is a twist on an old favorite called Lake Travis Mud.
-The mud, which is one of my favorite easy candies, uses mini marshmallows, but these chocolate marshmallow squares use large marshmallows so you get a higher ratio of marshmallow to chocolate, making each piece a little lighter.
+Chocolate Marshmallow Squares are a twist on an old favorite called Lake Travis Mud.
+The mud, which is one of my favorite easy candies, uses mini marshmallows, but these easy no-bake candies use large marshmallows so you get a higher ratio of marshmallow to chocolate, making each piece a little lighter.
 So yes, these are pretty much diet food.
-Just kidding — unless you’re on a high sugar, candy diet.
+Just kidding -- unless you're on a high sugar, candy diet.

 Diet or not, these are a lot of fun to assemble.
 You melt a mixture of chocolate, peanut butter and butter together in the microwave, spread a very thin layer across the bottom of a loaf pan, then set 18 large marshmallows in it.

 The next step is to pour the chocolate mixture over the top and let it drip down the sides.
 Lovely, eh?
 Not quite, but we’re getting there.
 It needs to chill.